 The selected regions of both countries share many of the same climate risks and impacts, including increasing average temperatures, more frequent and intense heat waves, increased variability of rainfall from the south-west and north-east monsoons, as well as tropical cyclones originating from the Bay of Bengal.
-In Odisha, the combination of high poverty levels and high percentage of indigenous communities with high natural resource dependency make the state extremely vulnerable to climate change.
-All the districts in Sri Lanka's Dry Zone that have been developing in recent decades have been battered by recurrent cycles of floods and drought in the last decade, with severe impacts on food security, nutrition, and income, particularly for those living in remote border districts.
+In Odisha, the combination of high poverty levels and high percentage of indigenous communities with high natural resource dependency make the state extremely vulnerable to climate change.248 All the districts in Sri Lanka's Dry Zone that have been developing in recent decades have been battered by recurrent cycles of floods and drought in the last decade, with severe impacts on food security, nutrition, and income, particularly for those living in remote border districts.249

-Gender roles associated with the food production cycle lead to differential gender impacts of climate change-induced food insecurity.
-Women in the south Asian region have higher levels of vulnerability given their social roles of caring for the family, providing food, fetching water and fuelwood, caring for livestock/poultry, farming, gathering forest produce, etc. The
+Gender roles associated with the food production cycle lead to differential gender impacts of climate change-induced food insecurity.250 251 Women in the south Asian region have higher levels of vulnerability given their social roles of caring for the family, providing food, fetching water and fuelwood, caring for livestock/poultry, farming, gathering forest produce, etc. The common social positions of women as caregivers, homemakers, and food, water, and wood producers and gatherers, they

+'''

-&lt;sup>238 Projected for 2016-2020 period; Report Of The Technical Group On Population Projections, Nov 2019, MoHFW.
+Projected for 2016-2020 period; Report Of The Technical Group On Population Projections, Nov 2019, MoHFW.

+'''